Beyond-jQuery/book/README.md

 ### How long is this book going to be?

-About 300 pages, but possibly more.
+About 300 pages, possibly more.

 ### Why are you doing this?